How to Choose the Best Magnesium Supplement for You

 "Epsom Salts are wonderful for many applications and one can put hundreds of pounds of it in isolation chambers so you can float easily in them. . . .
 For some reason magnesium chloride is hugely more absorbable through transdermal means than magnesium sulfate (Epsom Salt)."

-My personal experience is that I get way better results with Magnesium chloride flakes than I do with Epsom Salt.
+My personal experience is that I get way better results with magnesium chloride flakes than I do with Epsom Salt.

 Magnesium chloride flakes can be used in foot or body baths.
 Because it seems to absorb better than Epsom Salt, you can use less: about 1 cup magnesium chloride flakes per footbath compared to twice as much for Epsom Salts.
-(For more on foot bath how-to's see Relaxing DIY Foot Soak Recipe below.)
+(For more on footbath how-to's see Relaxing DIY Foot Soak Recipe below.)

 Magnesium chloride can also be applied to the skin as magnesium oil, gel, or lotion.

 Magnesium oil is not really an oil.
-It is a water solution of magnesium chloride but it feels slippery like an oil.
+It is a water solution of magnesium chloride, but it feels slippery like an oil.
 You simply spray it on your body.

 If you do become itchy after using magnesium oil, try diluting it half and half with water.
 Build your way toward higher concentrations.